 School staff members have the power to discipline pupils for misbehaving outside the school premises.
 Sections 90 and 91 of the Education and Inspections Act 2006 say that a school's disciplinary powers can be used to address pupils' conduct when they are not on school premises and are not under the lawful control or charge of a member of school staff, but only if it would be reasonable for the school to regulate pupils' behaviour in those circumstances.
-This may include bullying incidents occurring anywhere off the school premises, such as on school or public transport, outside the local shops, or in a town or village centre.
+Typically, this will be bullying that occurs via social media, but may include bullying incidents occurring anywhere off the school premises, such as on school or public transport, outside the local shops, or in a town or village centre.
+We will always advise parents/carers/staff members to inform the police alongside school if they believe that the incident constitutes criminal investigation.

 Where bullying outside school is reported to school staff, it should be investigated and acted on.
-The headteacher should also consider whether it is appropriate to notify the police or anti-social behaviour coordinator in their local authority of the action taken against a pupil.
+The headteacher will also consider whether it is appropriate to notify the police or anti-social behaviour coordinator in their local authority of the action taken against a pupil.
 If the misbehaviour could be criminal or poses a serious threat to a member of the public, the police should always be informed.